 Problem of Definition

 The major problem arises when defining the composition of national income.
 Ideally, national income includes all the goods and services produced within a certain time period.
 But there are times when it is difficult to decide which goods to include and which to exclude.
-Clear distinction between finished goods and intermediate goods is difficult.
+A clear distinction between finished goods and intermediate goods is difficult.

-For instance, paper used as office stationery is a final product, but if the paper is used in a book, it becomes an intermediate product.
+For instance, the paper used as office stationery is a final product, but if the paper is used in a book, it becomes an intermediate product.

 Double counting is an issue that is most prominent while determining national income.
 It refers to the counting the value of a good more than once.

 For instance, a woodcutter sells a log of wood at 2 dollars to a carpenter.
 The latter makes a table of it and sells it to a furniture vendor at 4 dollars.
 Now if the price of wood is counted every time then, national income increases by 6 dollars whereas the actual increase is only 4 dollars i.e. the final price of the final product.